Francis Lacey: Playing career

 Despite the loss of their first-class status, Lacey continued his association with Hampshire.
 He was club captain from 1888 to 1894, succeeding Arthur Wood.
 In 1887, in a minor match against Norfolk at Southampton, Lacey made 323 not out, which remains as of the highest individual score in a second-class fixture in England.
 At the time, it was the fifth-highest score in an inter-county match.
 Although Hampshire had lost their first-class status, Lacey continued to play in first-class matches for the Marylebone Cricket Club (MCC), debut for them in 1887 against Derbyshire; in that same year, he also played for the 'wandering' cricket club I Zingari in a first-class fixture against the Gentlemen of England at the Scarborough Festival.
-In 1890, he played for a Oxford and Cambridge Universities Past and Present cricket team against the touring Australians in 1890 and for the Gentlemen in the Gentlemen v Players fixture of 1892.
+In 1890, he played for an Oxford and Cambridge Universities Past and Present cricket team against the touring Australians in 1890 and for the Gentlemen in the Gentlemen v Players fixture of 1892.
 Hampshire regained first-class status in 1894, with Russell Bencraft succeeding Lacey as captain.
 The following season, when Hampshire were admitted to the County Championship, Lacey resumed his first-class career with the county.
 He played for Hampshire until 1897, having made 33 appearances for the county in first-class cricket.
 Described by Wisden as a "stylish bat, hitting with plenty of power especially in front of the wicket", he scored 2,028 runs for Hampshire in first-class matches at an average of 39.76, making four centuries and ten half centuries.
 As a roundarm slow bowler, he was described by Wisden as bowling with deceptive flight.
 For Hampshire, he took 45 wickets at a bowling average of 20.93 and took a five wicket haul on three occasions, with best figures of 7 for 149.